imissyouso/textmagic-rest-csharp/README.md

 - [Json.NET](https://www.nuget.org/packages/Newtonsoft.Json/) - 7.0.0 or later
 - [JsonSubTypes](https://www.nuget.org/packages/JsonSubTypes/) - 1.2.0 or later

-The DLLs included in the package may not be the latest version.
+The DLLs included in the package may not be the latest versions.
 We recommend using [NuGet](https://docs.nuget.org/consume/installing-nuget) to obtain the latest version of the packages:
 ```
 Install-Package RestSharp
 Install-Package Newtonsoft.Json
 Install-Package JsonSubTypes
 ```

-NOTE: RestSharp versions greater than 105.1.0 have a bug which causes file uploads to fail.
+NOTE: RestSharp versions later than 105.1.0 have a bug which causes file uploads to fail.
 See [RestSharp#742](https://github.com/restsharp/RestSharp/issues/742)

 ## Installation
-Add the library to your project references or install it as [NuGet package](https://www.nuget.org/packages/TextMagicClient/2.0.400/).
+Add the library to your project references or install it as a [NuGet package](https://www.nuget.org/packages/TextMagicClient/2.0.401/).

 ## C# usage example
 ```csharp